yegor256/blog/_posts/2014/nov/2014-11-07-how-immutability-helps.md

 They have huge multi-line "classes" (in reality, COBOL programs written in Java) that were inherited from a few generations of programmers before you.
-When you start, you're full of energy, but after a few minutes of scrolling such a "class" you say&mdash;"screw it, it's almost Saturday".
+When you start, you're full of energy, but after a few minutes of scrolling such a "class" you say&mdash;"screw it, it's almost Saturday."

 *Because the class is so big*, there is no data hiding or encapsulation any more&mdash;33 variables are accessible by over 100 methods.
 What is hidden?